-SPW is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
+SPW is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, Prince Edward Island, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
 SPW is also a member of IIROC.
 SAM is registered as a portfolio manager and an exempt market dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador.
-SAM is also registered as a Commodity Trading Manager in Ontario.
+SAM is also registered as an exempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.

 The Corporation is subject to extensive regulation in Canada.
 As a matter of public policy, regulatory bodies in Canada are charged with safeguarding the integrity of the securities and other financial markets and with protecting the interests of investors participating in those markets.
 The Corporation's operations are subject to the securities legislation of eight Canadian provinces, the Universal Market Integrity Rules, and the rules, regulations and by-laws of IIROC.
-The distribution of the Corporation's Funds is also subject to regulations under the securities legislation of those jurisdictions where its Funds are sold.
+The distribution of the Funds is also subject to regulations under the securities legislation of those jurisdictions where its Funds are sold.